redsanket/spark/external/oozie/guide/overview.rst

 The data pipeline is a complex set of actions and interdependencies.
 As you know, in Oozie, Bundles are also known as data pipelines.
-In other words, your data pipeline will generally involve a set of Coordinators, each Coordinator with a set of Workflows.
+In other words, your data pipeline will generally involve a set of Coordinators, each Coordinator with one Workflow job that may contain multiple actions.
 Often data dependencies will exist between Coordinators and at the Workflow level.
 Thus, you might need use a complete data pipeline for the following: